From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Proof of Theorem

 \subsection{Jacobi identity}

-To finish proving that $\q$ is a Leibniz algebra, it remains to verify that $[\cdot,\cdot]$ satisfies the Jacobi identity.
-Similarly to how the result for Lie racks relies on the left-distributivity axiom \ref{ax:left} of racks, our proof relies on the co-left distributivity identity \ref{ax:cold} of corack algebras.
+Next, we verify that $[\cdot,\cdot]$ and $\{\cdot,\cdot\}$ satisfy the left and right Jacobi identities, respectively.
+Similarly to how the analogous result for Lie racks \cite{kinyon}*{Thm.\ 3.4} relies on the left-distributivity axiom \ref{ax:left} of racks, our verification of the left Jacobi identity for $[\cdot,\cdot]$ relies on the co-left distributivity identity \ref{ax:cold} and the co-fixing identity \ref{ax:co-fixing}.
+The verification of the right Jacobi identity for $\{\cdot,\cdot\}$ is similar; we leave it to the reader to adapt the argument using the co-right distributivity identity \ref{ax:cord} and the co-inverse fixing identity \ref{ax:co-inv-fixing}.

 In the following, let $X,Y,Z\in\q$ be $k$-derivations, and let $f\in A$.
 To avoid using double indices, write $\nabla f=\sum u\otimes v$, $\nabla u=\sum \uo\otimes\ut$, and $\nabla v= \sum\vo\otimes\vt$.
 We begin with two direct calculations involving the right-hand side of the co-left distributivity identity \ref{ax:cold}.